BBualdo/kanban-task-manager/README.md

 40. `DeleteTask` works fine.
 41. Fixed bug that was deleting task if user was changing task's status to the same as selected.
 42. I've implemented checking the subtask as completed or not.
 [Toggle Complition](#check-as-completed) That was another opportunity to help me understand working with data.
 It affects `completedAmount` counter.
 One thing: Editing complition status of the task forces it to go at the bottom of tasks list, but I think that is not an issue.
 At least for now.
 I'm proud of myself, because I finished logic for entire Application, at least the basic logic, because I'm gonna setup a database for this app and provide some Authentication.
 But for now I have to make it responsive.
+43. I've styled app for tablets and styled `Header` and `Sidebar` for Mobile Devices.
+Sidebar works, looks and is called differently.
+[Mobile Sidebar Call](#mobile-sidebar-call)

 ### Built with